 6.3.
 The Department Committee Evaluation.
 The Department Committee serves as the primary forum for evaluating the candidate’s performance.
 The evaluation is documented in a letter of evaluation, signed by the chair of the Department Committee.
 The evaluation letter must document the rationale for approval or disapproval.
 The Department Committee is also responsible for preparing the draft Letter of Appointment and Summary of Accomplishments.
 The Department Committee is responsible for assembling the full candidate’s package and delivery to the School Committee.

 6.4.
 Department Head Letter of Evaluation.
 The Department Head will also prepare a letter of evaluation, including a recommendation to approve or disapprove the requested action and an analysis of the candidate’s performance.
 The evaluation letter must document the rationale for approval or disapproval.
+In cases where the Department Head could appear to have a serious conflict of interest, the Dean may elect to appoint another faculty member to prepare this letter, such as a tenured Professor from the candidate’s department or the Head of a another department.
+In such instances, that faculty member does not participate in the associated discussions and votes in the Department and School Committees.

 6.5.
 Standards for Reporting Data.
 The candidate is responsible for accurately reporting all data in the vita.
 Any discrepancies between data sources in the Institute, such as the annual research report, the financial database for external grants, annual performance reviews, etc., as well as external data sources such as Science Citation Index and other publication databases must be addressed by the candidate.
 The candidate is cautioned against imprecise or exaggerated claims in the vita.
 The Department Committee is responsible for validating and clarifying the candidate’s vita.
+If serious questions about the vita arise, the candidate should if possible be given the opportunity to address the issue before the Department Committee takes its vote.
+Regardless, the candidate’s rights at that point in the process are given in Paragraphs 4.7 and 4.8.

 7. External Peer Review.